InfamousMusicify/Thermodynamic/README.md

 ### Standing too close will hurt.
 __Crafting Thermodynamic Armor:__

-    Throw a Blue Ice, a Netherite Block and any Leggings on on an enchanting table to create Thermodynamic Pants.
+    Throw a Blue Ice, a Netherite Block and any Leggings on an enchanting table to create Thermodynamic Pants.
     (to disenchant throw on top of a grindstone)

 *If you are wearing a Netherite Chestplate/Plated Elytra/Thermodynamic Pants